-Justice Antonin Scalia delivered the opinion of the Court.
+Justice Antonin Scalia delivered the Court’s opinion.

 Anton Vialtsin, Esq.